qri-io/rfcs/text/0029-config_revision.md

 # Motivation
 [motivation]: #motivation

-Our configuration story needs work. _Many_ fields are not in use, and there's ambiguity about how
+Our configuration story needs work. _Many_ fields are not in use, and there's ambiguity about how others should work.
+Cleaning up our configuration story should open up new use cases & cut down on confusion.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-This RFC proposes a the following concrete changes:
+This RFC proposes the following concrete changes:
 1. Overhaul configuration data structures, removing unnecessary fields & adding new ones
 1. Support configuring `qfs.Filesystem`
 1. Formalize the hierarchy of different configuration sources